howiemac/evoke6/README.md

 installation
 ==
-O/S: proper installation script to be written
+O/S: proper installation package is currently in development..

 for now:
 - name the folder containing this code to "evoke"
 - use create_app script to create an app (say "yourapp"):

+    create_app yourapp

  - app will be created in a sibling folder to evoke/
  - cd to yourapp/code
+ -  create a config_site.py file, similar to config_site.example, with your local settings
  - ./start

 contents